awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/cross-services/transcribe-streaming-app/README.md

 19. Choose **Review Policy**.
 20. Choose **Save Changes**.

-### Verifying an email address on Amazon SES
+### Verify an email address on Amazon SES
-1. Follow the instructions for [creating and verifying identities in Amazon SES](https://docs.aws.amazon.com/ses/latest/dg/creating-identities.html) to create and verify an email address.
+Create and verify an email address in Amazon SES.
+For more information, see [Creating and verifying identities in Amazon SES](https://docs.aws.amazon.com/ses/latest/dg/creating-identities.html).

 ## Create a Node.js project environment